Evelyn Anite

-Evelyn Anite Kajik (born 11 November 1984), commonly known as Evelyn Anite, is a Ugandan journalist and politician.
-She is the State Minister of Finance for Investment and Privatization in the Ugandan Cabinet since 6 June 2016.
+Evelyn Anite Kajik (born 11 November 1984), commonly known as Evelyn Anite, is a Ugandan politician and former journalist.
+She has served as State Minister of Finance for Investment and Privatization in the Ugandan Cabinet since 6 June 2016.

-Betty Anite previously served as State Minister for Youth, a position she held from March 1, 2015, to an unspecified date.
+Anite previously served as State Minister for Youth, a position she held from March 1, 2015, to June 6, 2016.
 She succeeded Ronald Kibuule, who was then after appointed State Minister for Water Resources.

 Anite was also the elected Member of Parliament for Koboko Municipality in the West Nile sub-region of Uganda's Northern Region, serving from 2011 to 2021.

-In 2020, Anite participated in the National Resistance Movement (NRM) primary elections but lost to Charles Ayume, son of the late Francis Ayume, a former speaker of the Ugandan Parliament.
+In 2021, Anite didn't participate in the general elections leaving the sest to National Resistance Movement (NRM's) Charles Ayume, son of the late Francis Ayume, a former speaker of the Ugandan Parliament.

 Early life and education

-Anite was born on 11 November 1984, in Adakado Village, Koboko District, to Steven Dravu, a civil servant, and Sarah Wokoru Dravu, a businesswoman.
-She belongs to the Lugbara-speaking Ugandans whose native area spills into the neighboring Democratic Republic of the Congo.
+Anite was born on 11 November 1984, in Adakado Village, Koboko District, in the West Nile sub-region of Uganda's Northern Region, to Steven Dravu, a civil servant, and Sarah Wokoru Dravu, a businesswoman.
 She is fluent in both Lugbara and Kakwa languages.
 She attended Arua Hill Primary School for her elementary school education.
 She studied at Saint Mary's Ediofe Secondary School for her O-Level studies.
 She transferred to Muni Girls' Secondary School for her A-Level education.
-She holds the degree of Bachelor of Arts in Mass Communication, awarded by Uganda Christian University in 2008.
+She holds a Bachelor of Arts in Mass Communication from Uganda Christian University in 2008.

-In January 2018, Evelyn Anite was admitted to the Fletcher School of Law and Diplomacy of Tufts University, in Medford, Massachusetts, in the United States, to pursue the Master in International Relations and Diplomacy Programme.
-In July 2019, Anite graduated from Tufts University, having met all the requirements for the Master of Arts program.
+In 2018–2019, she earned a Master of Arts in International Law and Diplomacy from Fletcher School of Law and Diplomacy of Tufts University, in Medford, Massachusetts, in the United States.
+She has also completed a Senior Executive Program Certificate from Harvard Business School.

 Career

-Right out of high school in 2005, Anite started working as a radio presenter at a radio station in Arua, continuing in that capacity intermittently until 2007.
-Beginning in 2006 and continuing until 2010, she worked as a radio presenter at Uganda Broadcasting Corporation in Kampala, Uganda's capital and largest city.
-From 2008 until 2010, she worked at the Uganda Media Centre as the Public Affairs Assistant for International Relations.
-In 2011, she contested for the parliamentary seat of Youth Representative for Northern Uganda.
-She beat nine other candidates to win the seat.
-She is the current incumbent.
-On 6 June 2016, she was named State Minister for Investment and Privatization.
+Anite began her career in media, working as a radio presenter and in news monitoring, scripting, and hosting.
+From 2008 to 2010, she served as a Public Affairs Assistant for International Relations at the Uganda Media Centre.